spishyspishem/ue4_audio_looper/README.md

 and press enter.

+Then double click the .reg file to change your powershell execution policy so you can run the powershell script.

-Then right click on "AddLibavToEnvVars.ps1 - Shortcut." and choose "Run with PowerShell."
+Then right click on "AddLibavToEnvVars.ps1" and choose "Run with PowerShell."
 Don't worry about the windows that popup.
+This adds libav to your system environment variables.

 Then you're good to go.
 UE4 Audio Looper.py should always work now.